brandons209/workshop/pages/About.md

 ## Who is this Brandon you speak of?
 Well I am glad you asked!
 My name is Brandon Silva; a freshman at UCF majoring in Computer Engineering.
 I have been programming for about 5 years now, ever since the beginning of highschool.
 I got involved in programming through my school's FIRST robotics club, [The Nerds of Prey](http://thenerdsofprey.com).
-You may of heard about FIRST as they have their competitions in the CFE Arena every year in March.
+You may of heard about [FIRST](https://www.firstinspires.org/robotics/frc) as they have one of their competitions in the CFE Arena every year in March.
 I am mostly self taught, having learned C++, Java, and Python.
 And I love to teach and improve other people!
 Here is a picture of me, I am the one with the green wig on.
 This is at an off season FIRST competition called [Roboticon](https://roboticon.net/).
 ![](../assets/images/brandon_pic_resized.jpg)